-There are a few different ways to write a year-in-review.
+There are a few different ways to write a year-in-review email.
 Depending on your industry, audience, and resources, you might choose one or any combination of the following:

 Share stats and facts that show how you’ve grown, such as: reached x customers, welcomed x new team members, opened a new location, moved to a bigger office, launched a new partnership.

-Avoid vanity metrics or offputting stats like number social media followers,
+Avoid vanity metrics or offputting stats like number of social media followers or upgrades.

-Look back on some of the intangibles, like awards or nominations, successful events, new or improved products, features, or services, anniversaries, or big projects like a rebrand, new site, or acquisition.
+Look back on some of the intangibles, like awards or nominations, successful events, new or improved products, features, or services, anniversaries, or big projects like a rebrand, new site launch, or acquisition.

 People love when someone else talks about them or celebrates their achievements.
 Spotify’s Wrapped is a quintessential example of this type of year-end recap, but it’s great for any device, app, or account with individual stats,

-This is also popular for B2B platforms with analytics.
+This is also popular for SaaS platforms with analytics.

 Sharing stats and data for every account can be resource-heavy and sometimes runs the risk of syncing issues or data not loading.
-Instead, you might take a look at your behavioral data and identify trends within your audience, like the top-selling products, most popular blog posts, most shared social media posts, most popular product of each month, and more.
+Instead, you might take a look at your behavioral data and identify trends from your customer insights, like the top-selling products, most popular blog posts, most shared social media posts, most popular product of each month, and more.

 Some businesses will have access to more interesting information than others for the above ideas.
 If you can’t quite come up with something compelling, consider recapping some top stories or interesting stats of the year in your industry and for each one, share a brief reflection, action you took, or relevant tip.